Evidence Based Practices

 Our Model supports students emotionally, intellectually and physically.Staff member

 Young people are born ready and wired to learn.
 When there is a problem, the best time to learn or re-learn something is during those childhood years when the developing brain is open and receptive.
 But that time is precious and at Pace we don’t believe in wasting a moment of it.
-For this reason, Pace is committed to using only instructional and behavioral practices that have been researched and proven to work and to use data to drive our instructional and behavioral decision making.
+For this reason, Pace is committed to using instructional and behavioral practices that have been proven to work and to use data to drive our instructional and behavioral decision making.
 By doing so, we choose the intervention that is most likely to succeed first and follow that up by demonstrating effectiveness and making alterations if necessary.

 What is Evidence-based Practice?

-EBP at Pace is a decision-making approach that places emphasis on evidence to:
+Evidence Based Practice (EBP) at Pace is a decision-making approach that places emphasis on evidence to:

 - Assess the functional challenges for the child educationally and clinically.